REPRESENTING YOURSELF/FIND AN ATTORNEY

 SELF-REPRESENTED LITIGANTS (SRL)

-An individual who appears in court without legal representation is referred to as “self-represented” or “pro se,” a Latin term meaning “for oneself.”
-While you have the legal right to represent yourself, it is strongly recommended that you seek the advice and representation of an attorney whenever possible.
+An individual who appears in court without legal representation is considered “self-represented” or “pro se,” a Latin term meaning “for oneself.”
+Although you have the legal right to represent yourself, it is strongly advised that you seek the guidance and representation of an attorney whenever possible.

-If your matter involves criminal charges, you should contact the Public Defender’s Office to determine whether you qualify for their assistance.
+If your case involves criminal charges, you should contact the Public Defender’s Office to determine whether you qualify for their assistance.

-The information provided here is intended to help individuals without legal counsel understand the general rules and procedures governing civil court cases in Louisiana.
-It is not a comprehensive guide to the law and does not address every issue or circumstance that may affect your case.
+The information provided is intended to help individuals without legal counsel understand the general rules and procedures governing civil court cases in Louisiana.
+It is not an exhaustive guide to the law and does not address every issue or circumstance that may affect your case.

 This material is not a substitute for state laws or court rules.
 Its purpose is to offer general guidance and make the process of self-representation more accessible.
 Please note that while you have the right to represent yourself, you are responsible for complying with all applicable court rules and procedures.